dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-In addition, in a Shell-based app, .NET MAUI will inject dependencies into detail pages that are registered with the `Routing.RegisterRoute` method.
+In addition, in a Shell-based app, .NET MAUI will inject dependencies into detail pages that are registered with the <xref:Microsoft.Maui.Controls.Routing.RegisterRoute%2A?displayProperty=nameWithType> method.

 ### Explicit dependency resolution

 If your type only exposes a parameterless constructor, then Shell-based apps can't inject dependencies for you.
 Alternatively, if you don't use Shell (for example, implementing navigation manually without using routes) then you'll need to use explicit dependency resolution.

-The dependency injection container can be explicitly accessed from an `Element` through its `Handler.MauiContext.Service` property, which is of type <xref:System.IServiceProvider>:
+The dependency injection container can be explicitly accessed from an <xref:Microsoft.Maui.Controls.Element> through its [`Handler.MauiContext.Service`](xref:Microsoft.Maui.IMauiContext.Services) property, which is of type <xref:System.IServiceProvider>:

 ```csharp
 public partial class MainPage : ContentPage